 of southeastern Europe.
 The main portion of the Turkish state is located on the Anatolia peninsula, also known as Asia Minor, the westernmost part of Asia.
 Turkey is a unitary state with a central government.

-Turkey is bounded by the Aegean Sea in the west, by the Mediterranean Sea
+The country is bounded by the Aegean Sea in the west, the Mediterranean Sea

 , and Azerbaijan

-(exclave of Nakhchivan) in the east, by Georgia
+(the exclave of Nakhchivan) in the east, Georgia

 , and Ukraine